• Home

 Prioritize interpersonal skills

-Teams are comprised of individuals with diverse behaviors and communication styles.
+Software team structure always comprises individuals with diverse behaviors and communication styles.
 Recognize these differences and leverage them to build a cohesive and collaborative team.
 As a project manager, understanding each team member's motivations, comfort levels, and current state of mind is crucial.

 Utilize personal skills for team formation